pydicom/deid/docs/getting-started.md

 ## An example
 First, let's load the example "dicom cookies" dataset.
-We will first run this example within python, and then using a command line client.
+We will first run this example within python, and then using a command line client (not written yet).

 ```
 from deid.data import get_dataset